phishdetect/phishdetect-node/README.md

 ## Install

+PhishDetect Node requires Yara to execute.
+Yara is optionally used in case you want to provide the server the ability to scan suspicious pages with a set of Yara rules.
+It is preferable that you compile it from sources, please refer to the [official documentation](https://yara.readthedocs.io/en/stable/).

 In order to run PhishDetect Node you only need to download the `phishdetect-node` binary from the [latest release](https://github.com/phishdetect/phishdetect-node/releases/latest).

-## Build

-In order to build PhishDetect Node you need Go 1.12+ installed.
-You can then proceed with:

-    make deps
-    make linux
+You can simply launch the binary for a default configuration, or explore all of the command-line options available:

+    Usage of phishdetect-node:
+          --api-version string    Specify which Docker API version to use (default "1.37") --brands string         Specify a folder containing YAML files with Brand specifications --contacts string       Specify a link to information or contacts details to be provided to your users --create-user           Create a new user
+          --debug                 Enable debug logging
+          --disable-analysis      Disable the ability to analyze links and pages --disable-api           Disable the API routes
+          --disable-gui           Disable the Web GUI
+          --disable-user-auth     Disable requirement of a valid user API key for all operations --host string           Specify the host to bind the service on (default "127.0.0.1") --mongo string          Specify the mongodb url (default "mongodb://localhost:27017") --port string           Specify which port number to bind the service on (default "7856") --safebrowsing string   Specify a file path containing your Google SafeBrowsing API key (default disabled) --yara string           Specify a path to a file or folder contaning Yara rules

-For proper documentation please refer to the [Admin Guide](https://phishdetect.gitbook.io/admin-guide/).
+For a more exhaustive documentation on how to install and use PhishDetect please refer to the [Admin Guide](https://phishdetect.gitbook.io/admin-guide/).

-## Docker

-To build and run PhishDetect Node in a local Docker container, install Docker and run

-    docker build -t phishdetect-node .
-    docker run -it --rm --name phishdetect-container -p 7856:7856 phishdetect-node

-To run both PhishDetect Node and MongoDB in containers, use docker-compose:

-    docker-compose build
-    docker-compose up

-You can then access the node at `http://localhost:7856`.

 ## License